pmaxted/xamidimura/README.md

 * **plc_scripts** - Contains scripts which will be equivalent to the PHP scripts currently on the Gateway machine.
 These scripts will open/close the roof, get the roof/rain/plc status, swap to/from main/battery power etc. They use the roof_control_functions.py and PLC_interaction_function.py scripts.
 Also one of the first line of each script puts the these scripts in the PATH, so it can import the functions.
 Currently that path will need to set when the scripts are in the right place on the 'observer' machine.

+* **tests** - All the scripts for the different collections of unit tests.
+Was getting messy in the main directory.

 ## Files
 * **common.py** - contains function that are useful to both focuser and filter wheel control.